laurentperrinet/Perrinet20PredictiveProcessing/README.md

 that across species and areas, the cortex seem to follow some prototypical, layered structure.
-In the particular case of V1, while the thalamic input reaches mostly the (intermediate) granular layer, a feed-forward stream is propagated to efferent layers through the supra-granular layers while feed-back is mediated by infragranular layers.
-This segregation could correspond to different types of signals in predictive coding, respectively expected states and prediction error.
+In the particular case of V1, while the thalamic input reaches mostly the (intermediate) granular layer, a feed-forward stream is mostly propagated to efferent layers through the supra-granular layers while feed-back is in majority mediated by infragranular layers.
+This anatomical segregation could correspond to different types of signals in predictive coding, respectively expected states and prediction error [@Bastos12].
 Such basic micro-circuits have been applied to explain the response of V1 neurons to natural scenes [@Kremkow16] by using a push-pull mechanism.
 Still it is an open problem as to know how such a circuitry may emerge.

 4.3 Integrative properties of cortical areas: toward sparse, efficient representations {#sec:integrative-properties-of-cortical-areas-toward-sparse-efficient-representations}
 --------------------------------------------------------------------------------------